 Step 1 – What you’ll need

 Grab your boilies!
-The example below shows Pineapple boilies with a matching glug.
+The example below shows my Salted Caramel Nut boilies with a matching glug.
 This is a potent combination when mixed together and has bagged me loads of carp using this exact mix.
+These are hgh quality boilies that I sell in my online store.
+They are perfect for glugging and crumbling down.

 - Shelf Life boilies